-The manager of the cybersecurity service (RCTS CERT) of the FCCN Unit of the Science and Technology Foundation (FCT), Carlos Friaças, makes some remarks about cybersecurity in the Science, Technology and Society Network (RCTS) during the pandemic.
-October is European Cybersecurity Month - an ENISA initiative that aims to "promote cybersecurity among citizens, companies and public entities".
+Carlos Friaças, manager of the cybersecurity service (RCTS CERT) at the FCCN unit of the Science and Technology Foundation (FCT), gives his thoughts on cybersecurity in the Science, Technology and Society Network (RCTS) during the pandemic.
+October is European Cybersecurity Month - an ENISA initiative that aims to "promote cybersecurity among citizens, companies and public entities"

 What are some of the challenges in the area of cybersecurity that the pandemic context has presented to the RCTS, during the last few months?

 One of the challenges, perhaps a little unexpected, was the issue of invasion of videoconference sessions, where several situations were reported - sometimes unusual and, in other cases, extremely serious.
 We appealed to users of the services provided by the RCTS to use the existing security mechanisms in the various tools.
 For example, putting a password in the session that is intended to be held has become essential.